 An optional redemption feature of Notes is likely to limit their market value.
-During any period when the relevant Issuer may elect to redeem Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
+During any period when the relevant Issuer may elect to redeem Notes or is perceived to be able to redeem the Notes, the market value of those Notes generally will not rise substantially above the price at which they can be redeemed.
 This also may be true prior to any redemption period.
-The relevant Issuer may be expected to redeem Notes when its cost of borrowing is lower than the interest rate on the Notes.
+The relevant Issuer may redeem Notes when its cost of borrowing is lower than the interest rate on the Notes.
 At those times, an investor generally would not be able to reinvest the redemption proceeds at an effective interest rate as high as the interest rate on the Notes being redeemed and may only be able to do so at a significantly lower rate.
 Potential investors should consider reinvestment risk in light of other investments available at that time.